lgbt-foundation/whitepaper/whitepaper.md

 The adoption of LGBT Token will be spearheaded by fast-moving launch partners, such as Hornet, likely with endemic LGBT and digital businesses.
 Brick-and-mortar businesses, as well as non-endemic businesses, may adopt with a time lag, and be slower to convert a portion of their income into LGBT Token.

-In the event that a secondary market develops, holders of LGBT Tokens may trade their Tokens if they are not able to directly recycle their Tokens into matching economic activity.
+The foundation is committed to getting LGBT Token listed on secondary crypto-currency exchanges to offer holders of LGBT Tokens liquidity.
 Between the purchase and the sale of the LGBT Token, balances will be held in wallets before spending or after receiving such Tokens.
 Based on an average velocity of five churns per year, we believe it will take around three years to match the initial supply of Tokens with demand.

 As proposed in the timeline below, we will release a much more in-depth look at the Token economics in our upcoming pink paper.